 top of page

-Karen Morris, Brighton Town Judge and Monroe Community College Professor
+Karen Morris, Brighton Town Judge (Retired) and Monroe Community College Professor

 Karen is a full time Professor of Law at Monroe Community College and an elected Town Judge in Brighton.
 She has served as the volunteer Chief Operating Officer of Ticket2Ride since its inception.
 Her other community activities include serving food at the Salem Nutrition Center, volunteering as a Big Sister in the Big Brother/Sister program, and performing magic at not-for-profit agency events.